-The entrance panel of the DCS project opens.
 If the login panel does not open when typing "dcsUI":

-• Check first if PVSS is running, by typing in the prompt of a terminal window:
+• Check first if WinCC OA is running, by typing in the prompt of a terminal window:

->ps -ef | grep PVSS
+>ps -ef | grep WCC

-There should be as answer a long list of PVSS processes running, like: PVSS00data, PVSS00event, PVSS00ctrl, PVSS00rdb, etc.
+There should be as answer a long list of WinCC OA processes running, like: WCCILdata, WCCILevent, WCCOActrl, WCCOArdb, etc.

-• If at least the above mentioned processes are not shown, it means that the DCS project was stopped, and no equipments are being controlled anymore.
+• If at least the above mentioned processes are not shown, it means that the DCS project was stopped, and no equipments are being monitored nor controlled anymore.
 In this case, call a DCS expert: #164872.
 The restart of the project must be done by a DCS expert only.